sjeruto/ARDC-Project/README.md

    # gets all the lobbyist employees along with their work experience scraped from linkedin
    lobbyist_employee_with_experience = linkedInDataService.get_all_lobbyist_employees_with_work_experience()
 ```
 Much like the LobbyistDataService class, the LinkedInDataService class needs to be instantiated with a database connection object.
 In the above example, a sqlite3 connection is passed to the LinkedInDataService class.
 The database connection was created beforehand by passing the path to the data.db file.
-In this case, a relative path was passed as the data.db file was stored in the root directory of the project
+In this case, a relative path was passed as the data.db file was stored in the root directory of the project.

 ## Political Donations Scraper
 The Political Donations scraper scrapes the donations data from the [New South Wales Electoral Commission website](https://searchdecs.elections.nsw.gov.au/search.aspx) and the [Northern Territory Electoral Commission website](https://ntec.nt.gov.au/financial-disclosure/financial-disclosure-returns-legislative-assembly/annual-returns2/2019-2020-annual-returns) and then outputs the data into csv files.
 Below is an example of how to use the scrapers: